dinhyen/dinhyen.github.io/source/_posts/2012-04-03-loading-jquery-from-google-cdn-and-dependent-scripts-in-wordpress-2.markdown

 Using Chrome's Developer console (i.e., hit F12) to view the Resources for the page, I could see that jQuery is being loaded.
 <img title="jquery-cdn-1" src="http://www.yentran.org/blog/wp-content/uploads/2012/04/jquery-cdn-11.png" width="333" height="279" />
-I wanted to load jQuery from Google's Content Delivery Network (<a href="http://encosia.com/3-reasons-why-you-should-let-google-host-jquery-for-you" target="_blank">why</a>?).
+I wanted to load jQuery from Google's Content Delivery Network ([why](http://encosia.com/3-reasons-why-you-should-let-google-host-jquery-for-you)?).
 My initial attempt was to simply change  the jQuery reference to the CDN location (I also upgraded to version 1.7.1 while I was at it):

 ``` html
 <script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.7.1/jquery.min.js"></script>